-A TKR removes the damaged joint surfaces and replaces them with metal and plastic implants, allowing a person to walk again without pain.
+A Partial Knee Replacement, also known as Unicondylar Knee Replacement (UKR), replaces one compartment in the knee with metal and plastic implants, allowing a person to walk again without pain.

 History of the TKR Treatment